MatanKaufman1/MatanKaufman1/README.md

 # Matan Kaufman DevOps Engineer

-**I'm passionate about building and automating efficient infrastructure and deployment pipelines.
-With a solid foundation in scripting and cloud services, I aim to contribute to seamless software delivery and operational excellence.**
+**I'm passionate about automating infrastructure and deployment pipelines, embracing best practices to ensure efficiency and reliability.
+I'm eager to deepen my knowledge and improve software development processes to enable faster feedback cycles and better outcomes.**

 ---